Health: Vitamins & Supplements

 – Sleep a little longer

 Sleep is not overrated in fact studies now show that it is more important than ever before.
 Many of us seem to have virtually forgotten how to sleep well—and that’s bad news for your health.
-Well, it’s time to relearn and reimplement what was once the norm, in other words, a minimum of eight hours sleep per day.
+Well, it’s time to relearn and reimplement what was once the norm, in other words, a minimum of eight hours of sleep per day.
 Granted, it’s hard to imagine going to bed and getting up at the same time every weekday, but for healthy lifestyles, this is a must.
 As a result, your body will learn to start producing melatonin at around 11 p.m. to make you sleepy, and at around 6 a.m. it will start pumping serotonin and cortisol, the wake-up hormones.
 Suddenly you will feel more energetic and falling asleep and waking up will be much less of an effort.

 ** Handy Hint